Bloom Gets Forked, Some Might Say Proper Forked. (ahem replace with uc)

 Yep, you read that right.
 You have to physically sign up via email to receive an activation code to get the plugin to work.
 Great huh?
 I mean a plugin that gets forked ‘think WooCommerce’ from JigoShop which did cause some controversy however it was not quite done in the same way.

-So essentially all they have done is fork a plugin to get people to visit Rapidology sign up via email for an activation code (thus increasing there email subscribers).
-On face value this just seems like a really subversive and shi*ty thing to do to someone elses work.
-OK GPL aside and such yes forking is encouraged in fact LeadPages has put the code up on GITHUB for others to fork as well.
+So essentially all they have done is fork a plugin to get people to visit Rapidology sign up via email for an activation code (thus increasing their email subscribers).
+On face value, this just seems like a really subversive and shi*ty thing to do to someone else’s work.
+OK, GPL aside and such yes forking is encouraged in fact LeadPages has put the code up on GITHUB for others to fork as well.

 A quick skim through the Rapidology landing page actually reveals the purpose of this plugin that has been forked, namely to encourage clicks through to LeadPages premium plugin itself.

 Well, it installs like any other (apart from the activation code method) and is easy to use.
 So great I bagged a premium plugin for FREE yay!
 What cost is free?
 Well take a look at the below for the cost of this fork:

 The above is an example of a typical opt-in form by using the Rapidology plugin.
 Notice the rather large and blatant ‘Powered by Rapidology’ mark underneath?
 Yeh?
 Me too, so what we have here is a link that actually goes back to https://www.rapidology.com/?utm_campaign=rp-lp&utm_medium=powered-by-badge

 What Do You Think?
 Is It Just A Callous Marketing Ploy?
 Is It The Best Thing To Happen Ever?

 The above is just my own personal opinion.
 I see one company that has obviously spent some time creating something that caters to bloggers needs.
 Investing countless hours in development up for sale on a website and generating revenue that goes to the upkeep of the plugin along with new features and such.